 Insurance providers consider your driver experience when they’re determining your rates.
 How long you’ve been driving helps companies figure out how risky you are when you get behind the wheel.
 People who’ve been driving for fewer years are generally more likely to make mistakes and get into accidents.
 Once you’ve been on the road a few years, insurers are likely to lower their rates.

 Your insurance rates won’t be the same as everyone else.
-Insurance companies use a wide variety of factors to determine your rates.
-These factors are usually small details about you that help insurers assess your risk as a customer and driver.
+Providers use a wide variety of factors to determine your premium These factors are usually small details about you that help insurers assess your risk as a customer and driver.

 Who Are Inexperienced Drivers?